pauldennis2/TextQuest/JsonApiDoc.md

 As we'll discuss below your dungeon is made up of "rooms".
 Each room must have a unique identification/ID number.
 You can use whatever numbering scheme you want.
 One easy suggestion for small dungeons is to assign each floor a block of 10 IDs (So all the rooms on the first floor are 1-9, second floor 10-19, etc).
 This helps keep things organized.
 Alternatively for bigger dungeons you could do 101, 102, 103, 201, 202, 203, etc. Whatever works for you.
 A couple important notes:

 * Each id must be unique.
 You can't have two rooms with id 50.
-* By default (and this is currently not configurable) the dungeon entrance (where the player starts) will be the room with ID 1.
+* By default the dungeon entrance (where the player starts) will be the room with ID 1.
+You can define this as a custom property (see Dungeon Properties).

 ### Quotes, Spaces, and General Syntax